 Guess what… the bird and nest-related learning doesn’t stop here!
 I’m joining with some fantastic nature-loving friends to bring you a new monthly linkup!
 Take a look at my co-hosts’ ideas and be sure to add your own through the linkup widget at the end!

-The Nature Book Club is a monthly linkup beginning on the 20th day of each month.
-It’s a monthly book club devoted to connecting children to nature.
-There is a theme for each month in 2018 and we welcome your nature book and activity related links!
+The Nature Book Club is a monthly book club devoted to connecting children to nature.
+There was a theme for each month in 2018 that featured nature books and related activities!